elifdiril/sms-provider/README.md

 npm install
 ```

 to install all the dependencies.
+You need PartnerId, Username and password for request to api.

 After started to server side: